What is cloud computing?

 IaaS (Infrastructure-as-a-Service)

-IaaS (Infrastructure-as-a-Service) provides on-demand access to fundamental computing resources—physical and virtual servers, networking and storage—over the internet on a pay-as-you-go basis.
-IaaS enables end users to scale and shrink resources on an as-needed basis, reducing the need for high up-front capital expenditures or unnecessary on-premises or "owned" infrastructure and for overbuying resources to accommodate periodic spikes in usage.
+IaaS enables users to scale and shrink resources on an as-needed basis, reducing the need for high up-front capital expenditures or unnecessary on-premises or “owned” infrastructure and for overbuying resources to accommodate periodic spikes in usage.

 PaaS (Platform-as-a-Service)

-PaaS (Platform-as-a-Service) provides software developers with an on-demand platform—hardware, complete software stack, infrastructure and development tools—for running, developing and managing applications without the cost, complexity and inflexibility of maintaining that platform on-premises.
 With PaaS, the cloud provider hosts everything at their data center.
 These include servers, networks, storage, operating system software, middleware and databases.
 Developers simply pick from a menu to spin up servers and environments they need to run, build, test, deploy, maintain, update and scale applications.

 Today, PaaS is typically built around containers, a virtualized compute model one step removed from virtual servers.
 Containers virtualize the operating system, enabling developers to package the application with only the operating system services it needs to run on any platform without modification and the need for middleware.

-Red Hat® OpenShift® is a popular PaaS built around Docker containers and Kubernetes, an open source container orchestration solution that automates deployment, scaling, load balancing and more for container-based applications.
+Red Hat® OpenShift® is a popular PaaS built around Docker containers and Kubernetes, an open source container orchestration solution that automates cloud deployment, scaling, load balancing and more for container-based applications.

 SaaS (Software-as-a-Service)